mox-amber/mox-amber.github.io/index.md

 For milestone 2, our goal now is to add the functionalities that we were unable to add in milestone 1.
 That, and also to make our application look better in general.

 You can view our [project board](https://github.com/mox-amber/sessh/projects/2) if you would like to see how we divided our tasks.

+### Milestone 3
+For milestone 3, was to build upon our work in milestone 2 by filling the "odds and ends" by improving the overall application look, fix remaining bugs, and finalizing the project.

+You can view our [project board](https://github.com/mox-amber/sessh/projects/3) if you would like to see how we divided our tasks.

 ## The Team